compsocialscience/summer-institute/2022/penn/apply.md

 Applicants must submit the following documents: (i) CV; (ii) 2-page, double-spaced statement of interest

-**In order to be guaranteed full consideration, all application materials must be submitted by March 31, 2022.** All application materials must be submitted to [insert google form link].
+**In order to be guaranteed full consideration, all application materials must be submitted by March 31, 2022.** All application materials must be submitted to https://forms.gle/yP8nCibm6WjMh4St6.
 Applications that are not complete by the deadline may not receive full consideration.
 We will notify applicants solely through e-mail by April 7, 2022, and will ask participants to confirm their participation very soon thereafter.

 Inquiries can be sent to sicss.penn@gmail.com